 - Magnetic resonance imaging (MRI).
 This technology uses radio waves and a strong magnet.
 The images obtained display all structures of the shoulder in great detail.
 The quality of the images depends greatly on the quality of the equipment used.

 Conservative treatments — such as rest, ice and physical therapy — sometimes are all that's needed to recover from a rotator cuff injury.
-If your injury is severe and involves a complete tear of the muscle or tendon, you might need surgery.
+If your injury is severe, you might need surgery.

 Physical therapy is usually one of the first treatments your doctor may suggest.
 Exercises tailored to the specific location of your rotator cuff injury can help restore flexibility and strength to your shoulder.
 Physical therapy is also an important part of the recovery process after rotator cuff surgery.